aces/Loris/modules/data_release/README.md

 ## Permissions

-- Users permissions to view data releases are managed within the data release module.
+- Users permissions to view data releases based on their versions are managed within the data release module.
 - Only superusers have permission to upload and view all data releases.
   Superusers can also grant other users permissions to specific data release within the data release module.